Glossary from the MBMA 2006 Metal Building Systems Manual.

 The deepened portion of a column or rafter designed to accommodate the higher

 bending moments at such points.
-(Usually occurs at the intersection of column and
+(Usually occurs at the intersection of column

 rafter.)